Generic name: amoxapine [ a-MOX-a-peen ]

 - For depression:

 - Adults—At first, 50 milligrams (mg) two or three times per day.
 Your doctor may increase your dose as needed.
 However, the dose is usually not more than 300 mg per day unless you are in a hospital.
 Some hospitalized patients may need higher doses.
-If you are taking amoxapine once a day, it is best to take it at bedtime.
+If you are taking this medicine once a day, it is best to take it at bedtime.

 - Older Adults—At first, 25 milligrams (mg) two or three times per day.
 Your doctor may increase your dose as needed.
 However, the dose is usually not more than 300 mg per day unless you are in a hospital.
 Some hospitalized patients may need higher doses.
-If you are taking amoxapine once a day, it is best to take it at bedtime.
+If you are taking this medicine once a day, it is best to take it at bedtime.

 - Children—Use and dose must be determined by your doctor.